-Regardless of whether a student is approved for full or part-time on CPT, there is no limit to how long students can work.
-Two months of part-time CPT is equal to one month of full-time CPT.
-If a student works 12+ months of full-time on CPT or 24+ months of part-time on CPT, or any combination of full-time or part-time CPT that exceeds 12 months full-time, the student will not be eligible for OPT.
+Regardless of whether a student is approved for full or part-time on CPT, there is no limit to how long students can engage in CPT.
+F-1 students that engage in full-time CPT that exceeds 12 months will not be eligible for OPT.

-For more information on CPT, please email careerservices@iau.LA.
-Visit the website for more information - www.iau.LA.
+For more information on CPT, please email careerservices@iaula.edu.
+Visit the website for more information - www.iaula.edu.